Centre College Directory

 Jennapher Lunde Seefeldt joined the Centre College faculty in 2016 as visiting assistant professor of politics & international studies.

 Lunde Seefeldt researches the factors that influence levels of democracy or hybridity within countries.
 Her particular interest is freedom of expression rights and the representation of marginalized populations, and how these freedoms vary with changing levels of democracy.
 She also studies numerous economic structures (especially state control over natural resources) and how these influence politics.
 While her region of focus has been Latin America, she plans to continue studying her favorite topics in other regions of the world, as well.

 Lunde Seefeldt earned a B.A. in government/international affairs from Augustana College, and an M.A. and Ph.D. in political science from Northeastern University.

 File last updated: 8/8/2016

 Shawn graduated from Centre in 1981 with a B.S. in Biology and a Kentucky Secondary Teaching Certificate.
 He joined the College’s Admission staff immediately after graduation.
 He served in several administrative positions over the next decade, including Director of Development from 1985-1990.
-Shawn returned to Centre in his present position in September 2001.
+Shawn returned to Centre in his current role in September 2001.
 In the interim, he served as the chief development officer at Washington College (MD) and the Prichard Committee for Academic Excellence and as President of the Ephraim McDowell Health Care Foundation.
-Shawn is married to the former Amy Hynden ’83 and they have 4 children.
-When he’s not asking for gifts to Centre, he can usually be found at hockey, soccer, basketball or quick recall practices and games.
+He and his wife, Amy Hynden Lyons ’83, have four adult children.